 and Leah Day's blog for Free Motion Friday

-and Kelly's blog My Quilt Infatuation for Needle and Thread Thursday
+Linking up today to Kelly's blog My Quilt Infatuation for Needle and Thread Thursday